 GROUP BY Occupation;

 This time, we are using the Distinct keyword along with the Sum Function.
-The following Group By Distinct query finds the Sum of distinct income and sum of distinct sales in each occupation group.
+The following Distinct query finds the Sum of distinct income and the sum of distinct sales in each occupation category.

 SELECT Occupation,